howardyoo/integration/README.md

-# integration
+# ⛓️ Integration for Observability
 Docs and howto's for Observability integration.
 If you want to see everything, have a single pane of glass, or whatever, you first need to do the plumbings.
 Integration is that.
+This repository will serve to contain various integrations that can be done using what's available out in the market, focused on open source technologies.
+Vendor specific integrations are great, but they are not neutral, and can pose cost of change when you wish to switch to other products.
+In terms of integration, my belief is that it should be as much as vendor and technology neutral as possible, and supported by community effort.

+## How to browse
+This repo is organized into folders that contains various topics that you can navigate and read the main README.md to understand its content.
+Each folder also contains .md files that may describe certain types of integration of 1) collecting the data from a specific or generic source, and 2) sending them into a specific format to the end system.